Colorado Midland Railway: History

 the Colorado and Southern Railway and the Denver and Rio Grande Railroad in 1900.
 It again declared bankruptcy April 21, 1917, and was sold at auction to Albert E. Carlton of Colorado Springs.
 Carlton attempted to revive the railroad's fortunes, but his stewardship of the road coincided with the entry of the United States into the First World War.
 After the inauguration of the United States Railroad Administration in late 1917, the government managers redirected much of the trans-Colorado traffic that was previously carried by other railroads onto the Midland, which was ill-equipped to deal with the sudden upturn in business.
 The traffic overwhelmed the railroad, and when it became apparent that the Midland was incapable of dealing with the volume of business, the government redirected all of it elsewhere.
 Business dropped off precipitately, and Carleton was forced to apply for permission to abandon operations.
 He received it, and the Colorado Midland Railway ceased operations in 1918.
+The company had defaulted on mortgage bond payments due in January and July and went into receivership.
+On August 3, 1918, Judge Sheafor of the district court in Colorado Springs denied attempts by the State Public Utilities Commission, the Attorney General’s representative, and counsel for Park County residents to delay the bankruptcy, and ordered A. E. Carlton to cease operations and sell the assets at fair market value.
 Segments of the railroad were then sold to the Midland Terminal Railway; the rest of the line, mostly west of the Midland Terminal connection at Divide, was abandoned.
 The line was scrapped in the early 1920s.

 Much of the line’s grade was incorporated into the modern day U.S. Route 24 in Colorado, in particular the section from Colorado Springs to Buena Vista.